 The Frederick P. Lenz Residential Fellowship in Buddhism and American Culture and Values Program is an excellent opportunity for faculty throughout the United States to study Buddhism as it relates to education, leadership, the arts and sciences, and a variety of additional interest areas.
 Various modes of Eastern thought, including Buddhism, are finding their way into such fields as neuroscience (studies into the cognitive impact of meditation), civic engagement (the application of peacemaking models to community advocacy and dispute resolution), and classroom pedagogy (the development of teaching techniques that address students’ inner journeys along with traditional academic content).

 There is no application form or fee.
-Applicants are asked to provide the following materials:
+Applicants are asked to provide the following materials by January 13, 2020:

 1. A cover letter not exceeding four single-spaced pages detailing the following:

 2. A detailed resume, curriculum vitae or professional biography.

 3. For individuals on sabbatical or other leave from another institution, a letter of support from the applicant’s direct supervisor is required, including a statement about any sources of funding for the proposed leave.
 Independent scholars, artists and activists should include a letter from a colleague familiar with their work discussing the merits of the proposal.

 Hard copy application materials may be sent to:

 Lenz Residential Fellowship Program